 When do you have to call a plumber?
 If you have a home, at some point, you are going to need a plumber.
 With maintenance, you can take care or prevent some problems but sometimes, it may be too big of a job.
-You may be able to handle some things, but sometimes, you will need a professional to do the job and to do it right, or it is going to cause you more damage and a lot more money if you make a mistake.
+You may be able to fix a couple of small leaks here and there, but sometimes, you will need a professional to do the job and to do it right, or it is going to cause you more damage and a lot more money if you make a mistake.

 Let’s take a look at some of the more common plumbing problems and know when you have to call for help.